Herwig Schopper: At CERN

+Later life and work

-Schopper is professor emeritus at the University of Hamburg since 1989.
-From 1992 to 1994 he was president of the German Physical Society and president of the European Physical Society in 1995–97.
+Schopper was professor at the University of Hamburg from 1973 and professor emeritus from 1989.
+From 1992 to 1994, he was president of the German Physical Society and president of the European Physical Society in 1995–97.
 For many years he was member of the scientific council of the Joint Institute for Nuclear Research in Dubna and of the board of trustees of the Max Planck Institute for Plasma Physics in Garching.

 At UNESCO, he served as member of the Physics Action Council and chairman of the Working Group on Large Facilities, president of the scientific council of the Regional Office for Science and Technology ROSTE of UNESCO in Venice (2001–2002) and in 2003–2009 he was the chairman of the international advisory committee for the International Basic Science Programs.

 Schopper's vision of science without borders resulted in him becoming a founding father of SESAME, the laboratory for Synchrotron-Light for Experimental Science and Applications in the Middle East, which provides an extremely bright light source to investigate a broad range of domains from condensed matter to biology and archeology.
 In 1999–2008 he became president of the Preliminary International Council and later, after the formal foundation of SESAME, of the International Council.
 Without his dedication this international research facility would probably not have been built.
 SESAME was founded analogous to CERN, under the umbrella of UNESCO, with presently nine member states: Bahrain, Cyprus, Egypt, Iran, Israel, Jordan, Pakistan, the Palestinian Authority and Turkey.
 It provides an environment where countries with different political systems, traditions, religions and mentalities are able to work together peacefully.

-Schopper is a founding member of The Cyprus Institute at Nicosia, Cyprus, and since 2000 Member of the board of trustees and was chairman of the Scientific Council and member of the executive committee of the board of trustees of the Cyprus Institute.

-Currently, he works as an advisor and goodwill ambassador on science for peace.
-He writes articles about research policy, science and religion and also science and society.
+Schopper was a founding member of The Cyprus Institute at Nicosia, Cyprus, and from 2000, a Member of the board of trustees.
+He was also chairman of the Scientific Council, and member of the executive committee of the board of trustees of the Cyprus Institute.
+He later worked as an advisor and goodwill ambassador on science for peace.
+He wrote articles about research policy, science and religion, and also science and society.

+Schopper died in Hamburg on 19 August 2025, at the age of 101.